 Hermosa and Manhattan Beaches are what makes people fall in love with Southern California.
 Just a few miles from LAX, this is the best area to get the most authentic SoCal beach vibe.
-Villa Janelle in the Hermosa Riviera is an idyllic contemporary estate ready to accommodate up to 12 guests with amazing ocean views.
 There are many elegant shops in the area providing the spot to walk or to go for a run along the oceanfront path locals call, “The Strand.”

 Visitors head to Hollywood to get a peek into old Tinseltown offering places like the Dolby Theater – home to the Oscars.
 When in Hollywood, a stay at an ultra-modern exclusive villa like Villa Selena is ideal to experience the best of luxury living, comfort, and security.
 The best way to see Hollywood and the Hollywood Hills is to choose one of the exotic car rentals in Los Angeles offered by LVH.
 Drive through the area and up through the Hills to the apex to get the most superb view of the Hollywood sign.

 USA Today calls Palos Verdes “the hidden, rural, coastal gem of Los Angeles County.”
-Those who love outdoor activities must visit this pristine area for hiking, biking and surfing.
+Those who love outdoor activities must visit this pristine area for hiking, biking, surfing or even e-foil boarding!
 The views are stunning, especially in the absolute comfort and richness of driving in one of LVH’s exotic car rentals.

 With its laid-back, beachtown atmosphere and a diverse mix of shopping, dining, entertainment, and outdoor recreation, Santa Monica is the perfect place for you to immerse yourself in the California experience.
 You can find boutiques that carry clothing, shoes and handbags from designers like Chanel, Christian Louboutin, Missoni, and Prada.